 Here's Why Your Safety Switch Keeps Tripping

 A safety switch that keeps tripping can be frustrating, but it’s effectively doing exactly what it’s supposed to.
-A safety switch is in your meter box to protect people from electrical shock.
+Also known as a Residual Current Device (RCD) a safety switch is in your meter box to protect people from electrical shock.
 If it trips, it has detected a fault somewhere in your home.

 You can easily reset the switch and get on with things.
 But if your safety switch continues to trip over and over, then there’s an underlying issue you need to address to ensure a safe household for everyone.
 Here’s what you need to know about problematic safety switch trips: